vlsi-lab/MARLIN/approximate_multiplier/README.md

 - `results_synthesis_approximate_multiplier`: contains the area and timing report extracted from the synthesis procedure.
 - `results_power_approximate_multiplier`: contains post-synthesis power estimation for all 256 approximate levels in the full-precision 9-bit inputs configuration.
 - `results_multiplier_designware`: contains area, timing, resource and power reports for a 9-bit inputs multiplier described in SystemVerilog using the `*` operator.

+Furthermore, it contains the file `errors_9x9_approx.txt` which reports all the error metrics of interest for each of the 256 approximation levels.
+These metrics have been evaluated using exhaustive simulations results.

 ### Setup
 All RTL simulations have been performed using Siemens QuestaSim.